paolo-g/uillem/README.md

 # Uillem

 An offline, containerized LLM interface.
-Builds with an optional search interface and preset educational prompts.
-Plug in any model.
-No GPU required.
+Plug in any llama.cpp supported model.
+Builds with optional search and preset educational prompts.

 ## Requirements

 - Docker for Desktop (https://www.docker.com/products/docker-desktop/)
-- Docker configured to share sufficient RAM for your selected model (10GB seems to work for the stock build), and `THREAD_LIMIT` CPU cores
+- Docker configured to share sufficient RAM for your selected model (10GB for the stock build)
+- Docker configured to share `THREAD_LIMIT` number of CPU cores (5 used on test machine)

-## Building
+## Build and run

 Download and build the containers with: